Chillee/MovieRankings/musicals.md

 - The pink vests in 'turn it off' were great.
 I thought that this was a new addition to the 2022 production, but it appears not.
 - Holistically, the set design looked a lot better than I remember it.
 For example, the mormon boys have these boy bands white t's that they pull out specifically for Man Up and never again.
 Compare this to something like hades town, where the ensemble only has two constumes and the rest of the cast (bar Persephone) basically wears the some costume for the entire musical.
 Did they have the monster + darth vader costumes?
 Probably and I forgot about it.
 - There's a guitar solo in "Spooky Mormon Hell Dream" that I was looking forward which I somehow missed!
 I saw them pass the guitar to the devil so it's not like I didn't notice it, but I just didn't hear it :(
+- Our seats were the second orchestra row.
+The downside was that since it was so close to the stage, it would be really bright which broken the immersion of the theater.
+I could see all the people around me.

 ### 1. Wicked
 - Watched with Aaron, Jenny, Isak, Lauren on Broadway, 06/19